Miro Heiskanen Game Preview: Stars vs. Blackhawks

 Heiskanen Season Stats Insights

-- Heiskanen has an assist in 14 of 33 games this year, with multiple assists on four occasions.
+- In 15 of 34 games this year, Heiskanen has registered an assist, and in four of those matches recorded two or more.

-- The implied probability that Heiskanen goes over his points over/under is 63.6%, based on the odds.
+- Heiskanen has an implied probability of 63.6% to exceed his point total based on the odds.

 - Heiskanen has an implied probability of 56.1% of going over his assist prop bet, based on the odds.